MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 ## Offline NuGet

 If you don't have access to the internal NuGet feed, you can use an offline NuGet package.
-Obtain the .nupkg file from the [feed location](https://msazure.visualstudio.com/OneAgile/PowerApps-AppPlatform/_packaging?feedName=Dev&protocolType=NuGet&packageName=microsoft.commondataservice) either by downloading it yourself or asking a Microsoft employee to download it for you.
+Obtain the .nupkg file from the [feed location](https://msazure.visualstudio.com/OneAgile/PowerApps-AppPlatform/_packaging?feedName=Dev&protocolType=NuGet&packageName=microsoft.commondataservice) and clicking on the **Download** button on the top right.
+Either download the file yourself or asking a Microsoft employee to download it for you.
 Place the file in a folder on your machine.

 Then add the offline feed as follows:
     1. Go to **Tools > NuGet Package Manager > Package Manager Settings**, and nvafigate to **Package Sources**.